Table of Contents

 - Using needle exchange programs to get new unused needles and syringes, etc.

 Stopping injection drug use altogether is probably the best thing you can do for your health.
 This may be an incredibly hard thing to do and it may not work for everyone.
-However, it will get rid of all the risk of HIV infection that comes from sharing contaminated needles, syringes, cookers, and cottons.
+However, it will get rid of all the risk of HIV and hepatitis infection that comes from sharing contaminated needles, syringes, cookers, and cottons.

 Drug treatment programs are available in many countries to help you in stopping injection drug use.
 Some programs have waiting lists and women with children may need to make special arrangements.
 To find out if this a good option for you, look for a substance use treatment program in your area.
 See the Additional Resources section below for help in finding a program.
-Also see our article on Substance Abuse and Addiction for more information on the link between substance use and HIV and what you can do if you struggle with substance abuse.
+Also see our fact sheet on Substance Abuse and Addiction for more information on the link between substance use and HIV and what you can do if you struggle with substance abuse.

 If you do inject drugs, it is best to use a new, sterile needle and syringe every time you inject and not share needles and syringes with others.
 You might not think of yourself as having "shared" a needle and syringe if you shared it with a close friend or acquaintance.
 But sharing needles and syringes with friends can be as dangerous as sharing with strangers.